 Accidents involving falls and cars are the most common before riding.
 It could result in serious or long-term injuries and even death.
-Riders must be equipped with knowledge about bike safety tips for cyclist riding on the road to avoid an accident.
+Riders must be equipped with knowledge about bike safety tips for cyclists riding on the road to avoid an accident.
 In 2019, did you know that:

 - It’s between 6 PM and 9 PM when most bicycle accidents that resulted in death happen.